 Adult BMSB are approximately 17 mm long, generally a mottled (“marmorated”) brown in color on the back, but coloration on the ventral (bottom) abdomen is variable, and can be gray, yellow, green, or red.
 The distinct white bands on the otherwise darkly colored antennae are a key character for identification.
 They also have alternating dark and light bands on the dorsal (top) part of the abdomen that protrudes out beyond the folded wings and dark bands on the tips of the membranous sections of the wings.
 Male BMSB are smaller than females and have a small notch in the distal end (tip) of their abdomen.
 Brown marmorated stink bugs look most similar to two other genera of stink bugs common in the PNW, brown stink bugs (Euschistus spp.) and rough stink bugs (Brochymena spp.), but can be distinguished by the antennal bands and by having a smooth anterior (forward) margin of the thorax (shoulder), while the other species have drab antennae and/or rough or spined anterior margins on their thorax.
 The five immature stages of BMSB get larger and look more like the adult after each molt.
 The first instar is the smallest immature motile stage at about 2.4 mm in length.
 The fifth instar is approximately 12 mm in length.
 Immature BMSB have deep red eye color.
 Stink bugs have glands that emit a pungent aroma that resembles cilantro when they are disturbed or crushed.

 Adult BMSB overwinter in protected areas such as houses, outbuildings and outdoors in sheltered locations.
 When the weather warms up in the spring, BMSB exit their overwintering sites and disperse to vegetation to feed and reproduce.
-Adults and immatures readily attack fruit trees such as apple, pear, peach and cherry, particularly when fruit is present, but will also attack wine grapes, peppers, beans, and small fruits such as caneberries and blueberry.
-They have caused economic damage to hazelnut (Corylus avellana) kernels in the Willamette Valley.
-Many ornamental and naturalized plant species are important host plants, such as catalpa (Catalpa speciosa), tree-of-heaven (Ailanthus altissima), female English holly (Ilex aquifolium), various maples, particularly big leaf maple (Acer macrophyllum), lilac (Syringa spp.), dogwoods (Cornus spp.) mountain ash (Sorbus aucuparia), and empress tree (Paulownia tomentosa).
-BMSB will feed on developing buds, fruit, trunks of thin-barked trees such as maple and peach.
-Numerous vegetable species are attacked and BMSB feeds on corn, pepper, tomato, green beans and peas and a wide range of other vegetable plants.
-The eggs are laid in clusters ranging in number from 25-30 eggs per egg mass (28 on average), are typically blue-green and are attached to the underside of leaves.
-Eggs are most easily detected on broad-leaf hosts (e.g., catalpa, paulownia).
+Many ornamental and naturalized plant species are important host plants, such as catalpa (Catalpa speciosa), tree-of-heaven (Ailanthus altissima), female English holly (Ilex aquifolium), Oregon grape (Mahonia aquifolium), lilac (Syringa spp.), dogwoods (Cornus spp.) mountain ash (Sorbus aucuparia), empress tree (Paulownia tomentosa), various oaks (Quercus spp.), and various maples, particularly big leaf maple (Acer macrophyllum).
+BMSB will feed on developing buds, fruit, and trunks of thin-barked trees, such as maple and peach.
+BMSB also feeds on corn, pepper, tomato, green beans, peas, and a wide range of other vegetable plants.
+The eggs are laid in clusters ranging in number from 25-30 eggs per egg mass (28 on average), are typically blue-green, and are attached to the underside of leaves.
+Eggs are most easily detected on broad-leaf hosts (e.g., Catalpa, Paulownia).
 After the eggs hatch, immature BMSB will molt five times as they mature into adults.
 Two generations per season can occur in Oregon.

 Sampling and Management

-Biological control of BMSB was initiated with the adventive arrival of samurai wasp (Trissolcus japonicus) to the PNW.
-This parasitoid wasp attacks and parasitizes BMSB eggs and has a parasitism rate of approximately 60-70% of BMSB egg masses in its native range of China.
+Biological control of BMSB was initiated with the adventive arrival of the samurai wasp (Trissolcus japonicus) to the PNW.
+This parasitoid wasp attacks and parasitizes BMSB eggs and has a parasitism rate of approximately 60-70% of BMSB egg masses in its native range of China, with observed rates as high as 90%.
 Wild populations of the wasp were first recorded in Vancouver WA in 2015, in Portland OR in 2016, and in Beaverton OR and Walla Walla WA in 2017.
 Since 2016, samurai wasps have been released in urban areas and orchard perimeters in the Columbia Gorge and in the Willamette, Rogue, and Walla Walla valleys.
 As of 2020, wasps were found for two or more consecutive years at 23 sites.
 Most of these locations are in the Portland metropolitan area, and other locations include Monmouth, the Walla Walla Valley (OR and WA sides), The Dalles, Hermiston, Hood River, Mulino, Eugene, Ashland, and Talent.
+In 2021, a population of the wasp was discovered in Nampa, Idaho.
 Urban or riparian areas appear to be the ideal habitats for samurai wasp establishment.
-As the current range of samurai wasp continues to expand through both assisted and unassisted means, it is expected that samurai wasp will reduce BMSB populations locally.
+As the current range of samurai wasp continues to expand through both assisted and unassisted means, it is expected that this wasp will reduce BMSB populations locally.
 Several northeastern and mid-Atlantic states also have wild samurai wasp populations.
 Adults are 1.5 mm, black, prefer shaded areas, and have been spotted on BMSB egg masses laid on ornamental trees including maple, hawthorn (Crataegus spp.), and boxelder, as well as catalpa and hazelnuts trees.
 Although the wasp’s small size makes it difficult to detect, several signs indicate the presence of samurai wasp or other parasitoids.
 Wasps can be recognized by their “guarding behavior” – walking on and laying eggs in BMSB egg masses.
 Parasitized egg masses will turn a dark black color 3-5 days after being attacked.
-After parasitoid emergence, eggs have uneven circular holes.
+After adult parasitoids emerge from the eggs by using their mandibles to chew their way out, the eggs are left with uneven circular holes.
 For further detail on recognizing parasitized egg masses, see EM 9164 (link below).
 Generalist arthropod predators can also feed on BMSB egg masses and nymphs.
-A predatory wasp, Astata, has been widely observed in Willamette Valley.
+A predatory wasp in the genus Astata has been widely observed in Willamette Valley.
 The female will sting and carry off late instar nymphs from the host plants to a nest in the soil where she uses the dead BMSB to feed her offspring.
 Nests are less commonly observed than the adults.